Over the past year, the term “white coffee” has come to mean something very different than it used to.

 Do you want your milk heated?
 You made yourself a Café au lait.

-Maybe you want something a little sweeter that can get your day started.
+Maybe you want something a little sweeter to get your day started.
 You’re in luck!
-Whip up some sugar in a bit of coffee, add that to your cup of coffee, and you’ve got yourself my favorite coffee drink: cafe Cubano.
+Whip up some sugar in a bit of espresso, add that to your cup, and you’ve got yourself my favorite coffee drink: cafe Cubano.

 With something so simple, it’s easy to find something just right for you with a white coffee base.